Angina Mini Guide

 3. Pain or discomfort in the throat abdomen, or back.

-if your exercising at lighter levels than normal but you are experiencing symptoms this is something to pay attention to,
+4. any changes in the established pattern of the current angina. if your exercising at lighter levels than normal but you are experiencing symptoms this is something to pay attention to,

 5. new bouts of angina when doing tasks around the home that never bothered you before like going up the stairs previously was no problem but now you are noticing that it is becoming harder and you feel like a bout of angina may come on or does come on.